cmuxstream/cmuxstream-data/evolving/README.md

 ## Sources and Preprocessing

 Original dataset obtained from [StreamSpot](https://github.com/sbustreamspot/sbustreamspot-data).
-Each line (shingle) of the original dataset corresponds to a pair of shingles, one added and one removed from the graph.
+Each line (system call) of the original dataset corresponds to a pair of shingles, one added and one removed from the graph.
 The shingles are obtained by modifying the
 [StreamSpot shingle construction code](https://github.com/sbustreamspot/sbustreamspot-train/tree/master/graphs-to-shingle-vectors).